davidxmoody/davidxmoody.com/ideas.md

 # Blog tweaks

-- Add comments (Disqus)
+- Add comments (Discourse)
 - Add about-me page
 - Change background colour of code elements
-- Reduce text size on mobile devices (and in general?)
+- Reduce text size on mobile devices
 - Favicon (http://realfavicongenerator.net/)
-- Tags (actually use them)
+- Use tags better
-- Change email on home page to use obfuscated email (or use separate contacts page)
+- Change email on home page to use obfuscated email (or put it somewhere else)
 - Custom 404 page, make it do JavaScript redirects to other pages when I specify a redirect slug in a post
 - Better header with more links to important pages
-- Start a new Vim spell file specific to my blog (and move it into my dotfiles)